Dream Room

 Each cylinder resonates, and connects with the cylinder opposite it, on the other side of the ring.

-The energy and light from one spotlight is drawn towards the energy and light of its pair.
+The energy and light from one spotlight is drawn toward the energy and light of its pair.

 Two rays of light rise and bend toward each other, joining over the bed, to form an arch of light and color.